Parliamentary.ai

 Overview

 This bill mandates large UK companies to publicly disclose their efforts to eradicate slavery, human trafficking, forced labor, and the worst forms of child labor from their supply chains.
-It requires transparency in reporting and outlines actions companies must take to address these issues.
+It requires transparency in their actions and aims to protect victims.

 Description

-The Transparency in UK Company Supply Chains (Eradication of Slavery) Bill requires companies with over £100,000,000 in annual worldwide gross receipts to:
+The Transparency in UK Company Supply Chains (Eradication of Slavery) Bill requires companies with over £100,000,000 in annual worldwide gross receipts to annually report on their actions to combat these issues.

 Government Spending